Optimally Guarding 2-Reflex Orthogonal Polyhedra by Reflex Edge Guards: Abstract

 \section{Abstract}

-We study the problem of guarding an orthogonal polyhedron having reflex edges in just two directions (as opposed to three) by placing guards on reflex edges only.
+Let an \emph{orthogonal polyhedron} be the union of a finite set of boxes in $\mathbb R^3$ (i.e., cuboids with edges parallel to the coordinate axes), whose surface is a connected 2-manifold.
+We study the NP-complete problem of guarding a non-convex orthogonal polyhedron having reflex edges in just two directions (as opposed to three, in the general case) by placing the minimum number of edge guards on reflex edges only.

-We show that reflex edge guards are sufficient, where $r$ is the number of reflex edges in a given polyhedron and $g$ is its genus.
+We show that reflex edge guards are sufficient, where $r$ is the number of reflex edges and $g$ is the polyhedron's genus.
 This bound is tight for $g=0$.
 We thereby generalize a classic planar Art Gallery theorem of O'Rourke, which states that the same upper bound holds for vertex guards in an orthogonal polygon with $r$ reflex vertices and $g$ holes.

 Then we give a similar upper bound in terms of $m$, the total number of edges in the polyhedron.
 We prove that reflex edge guards are sufficient, whereas the previous best known bound was $\lfloor 11m/72+g/6\rfloor-1$ edge guards (not necessarily reflex).